For more information on working with Parkinson’s please visit Parkinson’s Europe website.

 Annette Cockroft, a master’s student at Oxford Brookes who is working on the project, said: “We want to see if early intervention is available to people with Parkinson’s in Europe, and, if not, find out if they would have liked to be offered early intervention therapy.”

-The research is also being backed by the European Parkinson’s Disease Association (EPDA), Europe’s only Parkinson’s umbrella organisation, who currently represent member organisations in almost 30 different countries.
+The research is also being backed by Parkinson’s Europe, Europe’s only Parkinson’s umbrella organisation, who currently represent member organisations in almost 30 different countries.

-Discussing the survey, Russell Patten, secretary general at the EPDA, said: “This is a very important research project, and one that the EPDA is delighted to endorse.
+Discussing the survey, Russell Patten, secretary general at Parkinson’s Europe, said: “This is a very important research project, and one that Parkinson’s Europe is delighted to endorse.
 Parkinson’s affects practically every aspect of people’s lives, but the impact on people’s working lives at the time of diagnosis is little understood yet hugely important.

 “We, as a community, need to understand more about the economic impact of Parkinson’s on national healthcare systems and on society, and this survey will hopefully provide some much-needed insight.
 We urge everyone to share this survey as widely as possible.”